Participate in Research

 Students frequently volunteer in faculty research labs to learn more about what research is like, gain valuable skills, and to develop mentoring relationships with faculty that can be a step towards a job after college or further study.
 There are also opportunities to earn course credit for research and even opportunties to earn fellowships for your work.

-If you are interested in working with someone you don't currently have a class with write them a BRIEF email introducing yourself, telling them about your career plans, and what about their work interests you.
-Remember BRIEF (just a short paragraph), because faculty get many emails and they are more likely to respond to short emails that get to the point.
+If you are interested in working with someone you don't currently have a class with write them a brief email introducing yourself and what about their work interests you.
+Here is a link to an example email.

-A great way to learn about labs looking for volunteers is by reading the Psychology Undergraduate Student Newsletter.
+A great way to learn about labs looking for volunteers is by reading the APA's Getting Involved in Reserach as an Undergraduate: Nuts and Bolts and the Psychology Undergraduate Student Newsletter.